Here’s an overview of my May reads:

 The Climb: Tragic Ambitions on Everest (Anatoli Boukreev and G. Weston DeWalt)

-This book details Boukreev’s experience on Scott Fischer’s team during the May 11 1996 Everest climb that saw 8 climbers die, the deadliest day on Everest until the 2014 avalanche and the 2015 base camp avalanche.
+This book details Boukreev’s experience on Scott Fischer’s team during the May 11 1996 Everest climb that saw 8 climbers die, the deadliest day on Everest until the 2015 base camp avalanche.
 I really enjoyed this (as much as you can “enjoy” real-life disaster books).
 I thought it gave a balanced look at what happened, and I understood Boukreev’s actions and his attitude toward the danger of mountaineering.
-The team lost their leader during the expedition, but no clients, mostly because of the actions of Anatoli Boukreev, who was awarded for his heroics before his death a year later.
+The team lost their leader during the expedition, but no clients, mostly because of the actions of Anatoli Boukreev, who was awarded for his heroics before his death a year later in an avalanche on Annapurna.

 Into Thin Air: A Personal Account of the Mount Everest Disaster (Jon Krakauer)

-This book chronicles the same expedition as The Climb, but from journalist/client Jon Krakauer’s point of view of his time with Rob Hall’s team (although you wouldn’t know he was on Hall’s team since he spends so much time focusing on Scott Fischer’s team).
+This book chronicles the same expedition as The Climb, but from client Jon Krakauer’s point of view of his time with Rob Hall’s team (although you wouldn’t know he was on Hall’s team since he spends so much time focusing on Scott Fischer’s team).
 I found the book irritating with how much Krakauer was trying to focus on the other expedition over his own.
 He had little interaction with them, but focused a lot on their team, rather than the confusing decisions and actions of his own expedition leader.
-I could’ve done without the tiresome back and forth antagonism post-Everest via all the supplemental material detailing Krakauer and Boukreev’s “feud” that appeared in both books.
-I wish they could have let their books stand on their own like adults.
+I thought it rich that Krakauer was criticizing Boukreev, a man that went out multiple times to rescue others while Krakauer couldn’t muster the energy to bang a pot.

 Left For Dead: My Journey Home From Everest (Beck Weathers)